-Front panel indictors permit the user to monitor input signal and power status Signal I/O and power is supplied to the rear of the unit, that is powered by a modular style power supply.
-There are no adjustments required on this unit.
+Monitoring can also be done using the BrightEye Control application from a personal computer with USB support.
+Signal I/O and power is supplied to the rear of the unit.
+It is powered by a modular style power supply.

 A glossary of commonly used video terms is provided at the end of this guide.